Automation: Custom Subcommands

 How It Works

-When you run lectic foo args..., Lectic searches for an executable named lectic-foo or lectic-foo.* in the following locations, in order:
+When you run lectic foo args..., Lectic searches for an executable named lectic-foo or lectic-foo.*.

 - Configuration Directory:

-$LECTIC_DATA(defaults to~/.local/share/lecticon Linux) - System PATH: Any directory in your
+$LECTIC_DATA(defaults to~/.local/share/lecticon Linux).
+Searched recursively. - System PATH: Any directory in your

 The first match found is executed.
 The subprocess receives the remaining arguments, inherits the standard input, output, and error streams, and has access to Lectic’s environment variables.